1942 Abdeen Palace incident: Background

-Amin went further, suggesting for British intervention to bring the Wafd to power.
+Amin went further, suggesting a British intervention to bring the Wafd to power.
 Lampson refused to intervene at this moment, still encouraging a coalition government.

 Confrontation

 On 6 January 1942, Sirri's government cut off diplomatic relations with Vichy France.
 This infuriated King Farouk, who was not consulted, and demanded the resignation of the foreign minister, eventually culminating in Sirri's resignation the first of February.
 When Lampson asked Sirri who should replace him, he simply replied: "Send for the Wafd".
 On 2 February 1942, Lampson presented King Farouk with four demands: